lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 5. sources clean_ambientforcing.R, which cleans the forcing predictor variable

+5b. sources clean_ambientforcingfromdailyclimate.R, which extracts ambient temperature data for experiments where we know procecence and time to budburst.

 6. sources clean_bbperctodays.R, which transforms %bb to days, using a specified target budburst level (i.e. 80%) with surrounding acceptable range with an allowable buffer (i.e., 40%).

 7. sources clean_moreduplicates.R which removes some data that appears duplicated (very little!).
 As of 16 July 2017, deletes 4 rows -- one is an obvious duplicate and are flagged under the more complex code.